seap-udea/GravRay/README.md

    git clone http://github.com/seap-udea/GravRay.git
 ```

-If you are a contributer and your key is already registered in GitHub
+If you are a contributor and your key is already registered in GitHub
 use:

 ```